Lokesh-26402/Nyayakosh-AI-powered-legal-document-repository-and-retrieval-system/README.md

-# Nyayakosh---AI-powered-legal-document-repository-and-retrieval-system
-# ⚖️ NyayaKosh – AI-Powered Legal Document Repository
+# ⚖️ NyayaKosh – AI-Powered Legal Document Repository-and-retrieval-system

 ## 📌 About the Project